benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/2-Create/_index.en.md

 ![Design workflow](../images/se-mod1-create3.png)

 (1) On this tab, you choose between Actions and Flow.
-Actions represent steps you can take with AWS services, such as invoking a AWS Lambda function.
+Actions represent steps you can take with AWS services, such as invoking an AWS Lambda function.
 Flow shows options to manage control flow logic, such as choice states or parallel logic.

 (2) The toolbar at the top enables you to undo or redo changes or change the layout of the workflow visualization.

-(3) The workflow visualation shows a flowchart of the current workflow.
-You can click on elements in this flow and drag and drog to make changes.
+(3) The workflow visualization shows a flowchart of the current workflow.
+You can click on elements in this flow and drag and drop to make changes.

 (4) The right panel shows options for the currently selected element.
 In a new workflow like this, you can set a comment or a timeout value for the entire workflow.